 WHAT ARE KETONES?

 When you eat the standard American diet, your body burns glucose from carbohydrates for fuel.
 When the diet is low in carbohydrates, such as when fasting or during prolonged exercise, the body must burn fat for fuel.
 Fats release ketones or ketone bodies.
 They are water-soluble molecules made by mitochondria in the liver from dietary or stored fats and used as an alternative fuel to glucose.
-Because they are water soluble, they don’t need carrier proteins to travel into the bloodsteam and pass easily through cell membranes.
+Because they are water soluble, they don’t need carrier proteins to travel into the bloodstream and pass easily through cell membranes.

 OUR BODIES WANT TO BURN FAT

 Ketosis is a fat burning state.
 We can train our bodies for fat burning.
 Whenever the supply of carbohydrates is low, the body is able to convert fat to ketones.
 Our bodies were designed to run on fats, as our brain is 60% fat, not sugar, but due to food additives, the low fat trend, and the food pyramid, we are used to eating a high carbohydrate diet.
 This leads to overconsumption of sugar and non-fiber carbs, which creates not only stored fat in our bodies, but also more free radicals in our bodies.
 Free radicals lead to tissue, protein, cell membrane and genetic damage — all which cause inflammation and disease.
 Eating a diet high in carbohydrates also increases insulin resistance, insulin levels in the blood, and inflammation.